siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
-  -c, --cluster string             Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string             cluster to connect to if a proxy endpoint is used
-      --context string             Context to be used in command
+      --context string             context to be used in command
   -e, --endpoints strings          override default endpoints in Talos configuration
   -h, --help                       help for bootstrap
   -n, --nodes strings              target the specified nodes
       --recover-from string        recover etcd cluster from the snapshot
       --recover-skip-hash-check    skip integrity check when recovering etcd (use when recovering from data directory copy)
-      --siderov1-keys-dir string   The path to the SideroV1 auth PGP keys directory.
-Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
-Only valid for Contexts that use SideroV1 auth.
+      --siderov1-keys-dir string   the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
-      --talosconfig string         The path to the Talos configuration file.
-Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
+      --talosconfig string         the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
 ```

 ### SEE ALSO